 In an effort to support the development of future Omaha directors, the Omaha Community Playhouse is excited to offer the OCP Directing Fellowship.
 This Fellowship provides a new generation of early and mid-career directors with training and understanding of the directorial skills necessary to create theatre.
 Fellows will gain first-hand experience within Omaha’s leading organization for community-based theatre and education.
 They will work alongside, in collaboration with, and ultimately become the leaders shaping Omaha’s theatrical landscape.

-The Directing Fellows are selected by the OCP Artistic Director and the Directing Fellowship Coordinator.
-A Fellow’s schedule and duties may vary widely based on their personal strengths and any director they may be paired with and may include directing, assistant directing, observership, dramaturgy, note-taking, coordinating and creating casting and rehearsal schedules, attending rehearsals and performances, and providing general support for the various individuals involved with productions.
+The Directing Fellows are selected by the OCP Artistic Team and serve as assistant director or assistant director-choreographer for an assigned season production.
+A Fellow’s schedule and duties may vary widely based on their personal strengths, their assignment, and the production needs.
+These may include observership, dramaturgy, note-taking, attending rehearsals, and providing support as needed through opening night.

 The mission of the OCP Directing Fellowship Program is to develop, support and encourage qualified community members in the art and practice of directing for the theatre.
 Our goal is to grow and diversify the Omaha directing pool in a way that we hope will benefit the entire theatre community.

 INCLUSION & EQUITY STATEMENT

 OCP will be a creative home for everyone.
 We will use theatre to break down barriers rather than to build them up.
 We will listen to those who have been systematically oppressed and felt excluded in order to better serve our community.